oscargoes/oscargoes/README.md

 <img align="right" src="https://github-readme-stats.vercel.app/api?username=oscargoes&show_icons=true&theme=transparent">

-I am a computer science major with a business minor currently studying at the University of Texas at Austin.
+I am a Computer Science major with a Business minor currently studying at the University of Texas at Austin.
 My primary interests lie in full-stack web development and artificial intelligence.
 I am constantly seeking to expand my knowledge in these areas and develop practical skills that can contribute to the tech industry.
 When I'm not coding or studying, I enjoy exploring my hobbies, which include tinkering with mechanical keyboards, playing video games, and listening to music.